Mehieddine44/Practical-machine-learning-and-data-analysis-projects/README.md

 # Practical-machine-learning-project
-The project report is in a .chm file
+The project report is in a pdf file